neuland-ingolstadt/neuland-website/content/cyber-santa-bamboozled-writeup.md

 date: 2021-12-05T21:30:00+01:00
 published: true
 tags:
-- ctf
-- writeup
-- security
+- CTF
-- cyber
+- Writeup
-- cybersecurity
+- Cybersecurity
 ---

 The challenge input consists of a single .pyc file, which is a bytecode for a program run with python 3.8.